jornada-im/documentation/docs/index.md

 # Information Management at Jornada Basin LTER

+**WARNING** This site is deprecated!
+Visit <https://jornada-im.github.io> to find the documentation.

 This is the full documentation for the Jornada Basin LTER Information Management system, covering technical aspects of our data publishing process, data management tools, and administration of public-facing information like the website and data catalog.
 Researchers and data users should start at the [Jornada IM web pages](https://jornada-im.github.io/) to get started with Jornada data management.  **This is a DRAFT document.**

 ### Table of contents